 Since 2014, the San Antonio River Authority (River Authority) has provided incentives such as rebates for the creation of green infrastructure features.
-The River Authority has also created an interactive green infrastructure dashboard (above) that provides information about the amount of stormwater and select pollutants that the features manage.
+The River Authority has also created an interactive green infrastructure dashboard (below) that provides information about the amount of stormwater and select pollutants that the features manage.

 Stormwater runoff is the greatest threat to river health in the San Antonio River watershed with many other US communities reporting the same problem.
 Unlike pollution from an industrial pipe, which can be traced to its source, stormwater runoff can originate from anywhere within our watershed such as parking lots, rooftops, unsecured construction sites, roadways, and even our own yards.
 In urban areas, runoff is designed to be carried from these surfaces to the storm drain system and then directly to a nearby river, creek, or stream.

 In our watershed, stormwater runoff is not cleaned at a treatment plant before being discharged into the environment.
 Pollutants like oil, grease, metals, bacteria, sediment, fertilizers, pesticides, pet waste, and thermal pollution accumulate on the surfaces.
 During rains, runoff carries the pollutants to our creeks and rivers and during hard downpours, runoff can contribute to street and neighborhood flooding.
 Stormwater runoff prevents creeks and rivers from primary and secondary contact recreation during and for approximately 72 hours after rain events.
 Over time, surges of runoff from urbanized areas erode creek banks and can negatively affect bridge and other community infrastructure.